 Monitor Linux load average

 The Linux (or other Unix like systems) load average tells about the busyness of the server.
-More specifically it is the average number or running processes.
+More specifically, it is the average number of running processes.

 The load average is reported for the last minute, the last 5 minutes and the last 15 minutes.